sourcegraph/handbook/content/departments/technical-success/ta/ta-playbooks/ta-cadence.md

 - Account teams comms
   - Be a good teammate!
 Make sure to update your Account Executive, Customer Engineer or SDR with any information that could impact their work, even if it is just a status update.
   - Collaborate with your team on activities that would help the goals you have for customers like feature adoption or upgrading.
   - Utilize internal customer slack channels to keep internal stakeholders informed of what's going on.
-This doesn't mean provide a daily update, but daily be thinking about whether or tnot there's relevant happenings that would benefit posting a proactive update in the internal customer channel.
+This doesn't mean provide a daily update, be thinking about whether or not there's relevant happenings that would benefit posting a proactive update in the internal customer channel.

 ### External